lucanag/lucanag.github.io/README.md

 # Music Production Course Exams / Notes

-I will walk you through on some of my Ableton learning process and homeworks which I have been experienced during taking a Music Production course at [Impro School](https://www.improschool.com).
+I will walk you through on some of my Ableton learning process and homeworks which I have been experiencing during taking a Music Production course at [Impro School](https://www.improschool.com).

 *The course I take is in Hungarian but English language courses are also available [there](https://www.improschool.com/all)!*